MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-retention-policies.md

 4. Depending on your selected scope:

-    - If you chose **Adaptive**: On the **Define adaptive scope** page, select **Add scopes** and select one or more adaptive scopes that have been created.
+    - If you chose **Adaptive**: On the **Choose adaptive policy scopes and locations** page, select **Add scopes** and select one or more adaptive scopes that have been created.
 Then, select one or more locations.
 The locations that you can select depend on the [scope types](configure-retention-settings.md#configuration-information-for-adaptive-scopes) added.
 For example, if you only added a scope type of **User**, you will be able to select **Yammer user messages** but not **Yammer community messages**.

     - If you chose **Static**: On the **Choose locations to apply the policy** page, toggle on one or both of the locations for Yammer: **Yammer community message** and **Yammer user messages**.